 The standout performance of the serial, however, is that of Bob Kortman, who is exceptionally menacing as the treacherous Magua.
 Talking with a slow, grating snarl, and combining a toughly stoic manner with a sullen, barely-repressed rage, Kortman takes center stage in most of his scenes; only Carey and Mischa Auer as Montcalm offer him competition in the screen presence department.
 Auer is a revelation to those familiar only with his later screwball comic roles in films like My Man Godfrey; he gives Montcalm suavity, politeness, quiet-spoken authoritativeness, and shrewd intelligence.
 Although he drops from sight halfway through the serial, his characterization is one of the best in the chapterplay.
 The writers are also to be credited here, for giving Auer an unusually nuanced character to work with; though the French general is an antagonist, the script presents him as an honorable gentleman (like the real-life Montcalm), instead of turning him into a stock villain.

 The Last of the Mohicans’ subject matter might be different than that of the typical Mascot serial, but it possesses the enthusiastic energy of the studio’s best releases, and lacks the confusing qualities of many of them.
-Now that prints are available without the out-of-place musical scores, fans of Mascot serials–and of chapterplays in general–should give this offbeat but exciting outing another look; it’s definitely due for a thorough reexamination.
+Now that prints which do the chapterplay full justice are available, fans of Mascot serials–and of serials in general–should give this offbeat but exciting outing another look; it’s definitely due for a thorough reexamination.